The History of Adult & Teen Challenge

 In 2002, Great Lakes Adult & Teen Challenge obtained the used car lot next door to our Men’s Center.
 With this new addition, we began our Vehicle Donation Program, allowing our men the chance to learn marketable job skills.
 Car donations continue to help us raise operational income on a more consistent basis today.

-Our Adult & Teen Challenge Women’s Residential Program began in 1999 with the repurposing of the former New Life for Girls Home located in Waukesha, WI.
+Our Adult & Teen Challenge Women’s substance abuse treatment program began in 1999 with the repurposing of the former New Life for Girls Home located in Waukesha, WI.
 In 2001, a charitable donation by The Fleck Foundation provided us with a new building to house up to 30 women, giving us more space to grow.
 This new facility was named the Robby Dawson Home for Women.

 God’s plan is clear, and we continue to find ways to add bed space to our growing women’s ministry.